hughperkins/howto-jenkins-ssl/letsencrypt.md

 Getting a standard certificate for your jenkins, using Let's Encrypt.

-(Note: this is still beta, might be some kinks left)

 By comparison with the self-signed, the pre-requisites are significantly stricter:
 - you need a domain name, with an 'A' record
 - you need administrative access to your server, and concretely: